Fgruntjes/s3-plus/readme.md

 * Bucket policies (soon)
 * Object encryption using SSE-S3 (soon) and SSE-KMS (soon)

+## Usage

+### Rename bucket

+`s3-plus rename-bucket --from my-old-bucket --to my-new-bucket`

+Please note:
+* The 'to' bucket name must not be taken, and the bucket must not yet exist.
+* The 'from' bucket must be a bucket in your account that your credentials permit full read access to.
+* This command performs a copy/sync under the hood, and may take some time for buckets with many or large objects.
+* Any references to the old bucket in your code will break.
+If this is important, perform a bucket copy instead, update bucket references and then delete the bucket yourself.

-## Limitations
+#### Limitations

-S3 Plus will provide a warning and exit early if it is used on buckets with:
+This command will provide a warning and exit early if it is used on buckets with:
 * Bucket policies
 * Bucket ACLs
 * Versioning enabled